Skip to content

 Classroom fit: Teacher control first.
 Casual friend play second.

-Wayground’s Starter plan is useful, but it has constraints.
-The public pricing page lists limited library access and a 20-resource storage limit for individual teachers, while school and district plans add broader question types, standards features, data tools, and integrations.
+Wayground’s free Basic plan does the job, with strings attached.
+The public pricing page caps library access and limits individual teachers to 20 stored resources, while school and district plans open up broader question types, standards features, data tools, and integrations.

-For casual trivia players, Wayground can feel too classroom-shaped.
-For teachers, that is the point.
-The controls exist because the user is usually assigning, reviewing, and adapting lessons, not trying to beat a friend in a Friday-night quiz duel.
+To a casual trivia player, Wayground can feel too classroom-shaped.
+To a teacher, that’s exactly the appeal.
+The controls are there because the person is usually assigning, reviewing, and reshaping lessons, not chasing a friend in a Friday-night quiz duel.

 More classroom options: Compare LearnClash vs Quizizz, Kahoot vs Quizlet, and games like Kahoot.